-2.3.3.5 As a general principle, work by correspondence (including electronic messaging and telephone communications) is preferred (see also clause 1.6) and the number of meetings should be kept to a strict minimum, consistent with the scale and milestones agreed by the parent group.
+2.3.3.5 As a general principle, work by correspondence (including electronic messaging and telephone communications) is preferred (see also clauses 1.6 and 2.3.3.10) and the number of meetings should be kept to a strict minimum, consistent with the scale and milestones agreed by the parent group.
 Where possible, meetings in related areas of study or within a work area covered by a JCA should be coordinated.
 In any case, this work should proceed in a continuous fashion between meetings of the parent group.

 2.3.3.6 The rapporteur's responsibilities are: